Brussels schools, metro reopen under tight security

 More than two dozen people have been detained in Brussels since Nov.
 13, though all have been released except five.
 They have been charged with terrorist offences, including three who drove Abdeslam in their cars after the attacks in Paris.

-Concerts and sporting events have been canceled but the weekend’s Davis Cup tennis final between Belgium and Britain is due to go ahead as planned in Ghent, west of the capital.
+Concerts and sporting events have been cancelled but the weekend’s Davis Cup tennis final between Belgium and Britain is due to go ahead as planned in Ghent, west of the capital.

 In nearby Bruges, however, the mayor ordered that Thursday’s Europa League soccer match between Club Bruges and the Italian side Napoli should be held in an empty stadium because police were too tied up on other duties to provide crowd control.

 Concerns about how long the problems may last were also evident.
-A large New Year’s party at an exhibition center in Brussels has been canceled, the event’s organizers said.
+A large New Year’s party at an exhibition centre in Brussels has been cancelled, the event’s organisers said.
+(Editing by Alastair Macdonald)